kaungmyat-Rex/kaungmyat-gusto/README.md

 <h1 align="center">Hi 👋, I'm Kaung Myat</h1>
-<h3 align="center">A passionate fI designed profitable and beautiful websites with the finest user experience and a clean style.
+<h3 align="center">I designed profitable and beautiful websites with the finest user experience and a clean style.
 I developed progressively and using best practices.
-My main area of expertise right now is front-end web development with React JS, customized animation, design and back-end with NodeJs, ExpressJS, PassportJs and mongoDb.rontend developer from India</h3>
+My main area of expertise right now is front-end web development with React JS, customized animation, design and back-end with NodeJs, ExpressJS, PassportJs and mongoDb.</h3>

 - 🔭 I’m currently working on **Frontend-web-development.**